MirceaKitsune/minetest_snake/README.md

     - `on_construct`: Must be set to `snake.egg_construct`.
     - `on_destruct`: Must be set to `snake.egg_destruct`.
     - `on_blast`: Must be set to `snake.egg_destruct`.

+The API offers a shape library to facilitate drawing multiple nodes as part of the `snake.draw` object, containing optional helper functions mods can use to automate certain operations and node shapes.
+Draw functions include:

+  - `snake.draw.single(name, pos)`: Returns a single node wrapped in a list.
+  - `snake.draw.fill(name, pos_min, pos_max)`: Returns the list of nodes filling the given area.
+  - `snake.draw.round(name, pos, radius, hardness)`: Returns the list of nodes in an area for the given radius and hardness.
+If hardness is 0 this will be a fully round sphere, if 1 a cube is returned instead.
+  - `snake.draw.add(nodes_list)`: Returns the combined result of the provided node lists with duplicate entries discarded.
+Nodes set first have priority, later nodes at the same position will be ignored.
+  - `snake.draw.subtract(nodes_add, nodes_sub)`: Returns the first list of nodes without entries in the second list.
+The names of nodes in the subtraction list are ignored as only positions are relevant.